tencentcloudstack/terraform-provider-tencentcloud/website/docs/r/ccn_instances_reset_attach.html.markdown

 page_title: "TencentCloud: tencentcloud_ccn_instances_reset_attach"
 sidebar_current: "docs-tencentcloud-resource-ccn_instances_reset_attach"
 description: |-
-  Provides a resource to create a vpc ccn_instances_reset_attach
+  Provides a resource to create a vpc ccn_instances_reset_attach, you can use this resource to reset cross-region attachment.
 ---

 # tencentcloud_ccn_instances_reset_attach

-Provides a resource to create a vpc ccn_instances_reset_attach
+Provides a resource to create a vpc ccn_instances_reset_attach, you can use this resource to reset cross-region attachment.

 ## Example Usage